NguyenHoanTien/QuantumSpatium/README.txt

 	Press S to move backward
 	press A or D to change direction

-	Drag mouse to any where and press mouse-left to shoot
+	Press left-mouse in anywhere to shoot
 --------------------------------------------------------------------------------------------

 Credits: